Aligning enabling environments for people with autism and dementia within universal design

 Presenter: Terri Preece, Environmental Design Consultant, Dementia Training Australia

-How much does designing environments for people with autism and dementia actually have in common?
+How much does designing environments for people with dementia and autism actually have in common?
 What are the similarities and the differences between designing for the 2 disabilities?
 Is it just about sensory perception or is there more to be unpacked?
-And can creating a coordinated approach still meet the individual requirements of the person with ASD and the person with dementia?
+And can creating a coordinated approach still meet the individual requirements of the person with dementia and the person with ASD?